jubuyer/realtime-route-overlay/README.md

 **Institution:** Columbia University

+**Wandb Dashboard**

+View training and evaluation metrics here: https://wandb.ai/hpmlcoms6998-columbia-university/ufldv2-optimization

 ---

-## 1. Problem Statement
+## 0. Problem Statement
-In this work, we frame the problem as an optimization
+In this work, we frame the idea of GPS Path Project on AR overlay as an optimization
 challenge: how to improve the throughput and latency of a lane-detection-based AR pipeline while preserving geometric accuracy.
 Rather than focusing on training novel models,